netCommonsEU/PeerStreamer/testing/Testing.md

 ## Two-nodes testing

+> THIS SECTION IS STILL A WORK IN PROGRESS

 As reported in the figure below, for the second test the software modules are split in two nodes.
 Both nodes must run Ubuntu 16.04.1 LTS (x86_64) and can communicate to each other through a direct ethernet connection or through a